bakera1/CreditDefaultSwapPricer/README.md

 # Credit Default Swap Pricer
 Credit Default Swap Pricer project brings together the ISDA CDS pricer and some critical modules that are needed to make best use of the underlying C library functions.
+This wrapper is aimed at analysts whom want to get up and running quickly using either Python or C++ calling conventions.

 ## Why create another CDS Pricing library?